Date of Last Update

 Preventing and Mitigating Identity Theft

 In the event that GVSU personnel detect any identified Red Flags, such personnel shall take one or more of the following steps, depending on the degree of risk posed by the Red Flag:

 a.
-Continue to monitor a covered account for evidence of
+Continue to monitor a covered account for

 b.
 Contact the student or applicant for which the credit report was requested